haskell/security-advisories/guides/github.md

       actions: read
 ```

-Minimize usage of actions that create PRs or push code to branch.
-Thoroughly
+Minimize usage of actions that create PRs or push code to branch, and review
+those that are indispensable for the repository.
+Thoroughly inspect actions
-inspect actions that can approve PRs and workflows that are triggered after a
+that can approve PRs and workflows that are triggered after a PR has been
-PR has been approved (time-of-check-vs-time-of-use type of concerns).
+approved (time-of-check-vs-time-of-use type of concerns).

 If using actions which are defined outside of your organisation (that is,
 using the `uses` syntax), these should be pinned by commit hash.
 Don't pin by